 Many of the strategies I came across seemed to be too complex and required a lot of time.

-It wasn’t until 2 weeks to the exam that I finally discovered a “high-score formula” from a book written by a Girl from Cambodia
+It wasn’t until 2 weeks before the exam that I finally discovered a “high-score formula” from a book written by a Girl from Cambodia

 In the book, she narrated how she was able to come up with this high-score formula after writing the IELTS exam 8 times.

-And also gave several feedbacks that proved that this high-score formula has already been used successfully by many people all over the world to get a high-IELTS score.
+And also gave feedback that proved that this high-score formula has already been used successfully by many people all over the world to get a high-IELTS score.